mscharrig/book-rental/README.md

 #### Technical requirements:
 - The "BookStore" class acts as a mock database.
 Use it to retrieve and store data.
-- On success, return updated book data.
+- On success, return the created rental record.
 - Handle possible failure cases and return an appropriate HTTP status code with a meaningful error message.

 ## 2. Implement an endpoint to return books